Qutebrowser

 qutebrowser (pronounced "cute browser") is a web browser for the operating systems Linux, Windows, and macOS, with vim-style key bindings and a minimal graphical user interface (GUI).
 It is keyboard-driven and is inspired by similar software such as Vimperator and dwb.
-It is developed by Florian Bruhin.
+It is developed by Freya Bruhin.

 Qutebrowser is free and open-source software released under the GNU General Public License, and is included in the native repositories of Linux distributions such as Fedora and Arch Linux.

 Qutebrowser can use two layout or browser engines: QtWebEngine by default, or WebKit optionally instead.
 It uses DuckDuckGo as the default search engine.